zaracooper/blog/content/posts/go-module-tidbits.md

 **c.** Test dependencies are added to the module's go.mod when running `go test`.

 **d.** Several other go commands scan your source code for missing requirements then add them to your go.mod when running.
-Commands like these include `go list` etc. More about this is touched on at [tidbit 12](12-how-the-go-command-interacts-with-modules).
+Commands like these include `go list` etc. More about this is touched on at [tidbit 12](#12-how-the-go-command-interacts-with-modules).

-**e.** Use `go mod download` to add a module dependency to your local cache to use before you add it to your source code.
+**e.** Use `go mod download` to add a module dependency to your local cache before you reference it to your source code.

 By default, module dependencies are stored in **`GOPATH/pkg/mod`** but if you opt to vend your dependencies, they are stored in a *`vendor`* directory at the module root.

 ## 12. How the go command interacts with modules <a name="12-how-the-go-command-interacts-with-modules"></a>
 The various go commands interact with modules in different ways.
-Here's a general categorization of how the go commands interact with modules:
+Here's a general categorization of how they behave in relation to modules:

-**i.** Some go commands when run, search through the source code and add missing build dependencies to the go.mod file and download them to your local cache or vendor directory.
+**i.** Some go commands when run, search through the source code and add missing build dependencies to the go.mod file and download them to the local cache or vendor directory.
 They, however, do not remove unused dependencies or delete anything from the go.mod or go.sum.
 These commands are: `go build`, `go clean`, `go fix`, `go fmt`, `go generate`, `go get`, `go install`, `go list`, and `go run`.

-**ii.** Other go commands not only add missing build dependencies but also add missing test dependencies to the go.mod, the go.sum, and your local cache or vendor directory.
+**ii.** Other go commands not only add missing build dependencies but also add missing test dependencies to the go.mod, the go.sum, and the local cache or vendor directory.
 These commands are `go test` and `go vet`.
 They do not remove any unused dependencies if they happen upon them.

-**iii.** The `go mod` command was created specifically for module maintenance.
-Out of the 8 `go mod` operations only 3 directly add missing module dependencies to your local cache/vendor directory when run.
-These are `go mod tidy`, `go mod vendor`, and `go mod why`. `go mod download` adds dependencies to your local cache that are specifically requested.
+**iii.** The `go mod` command was created for module operations.
+Out of the eight `go mod` operations only three directly add missing module dependencies to the local cache/vendor directory when run.
+These are `go mod tidy`, `go mod vendor`, and `go mod why`. `go mod download` adds dependencies to the local cache when specifically requested.

 ## 13. Semantic Import Versioning <a name="13-semantic-import-versioning"></a>
-Go 1.11+ versions adhere to semantic import versioning when it comes to modules.
-Semantic import versioning involves versioning a module strictly following SemVer and the **_import compatibility rule_**.
+Go 1.11+ module versions adhere to semantic import versioning.
+Semantic import versioning involves versioning a module following SemVer and the **_import compatibility rule_**.
 You can read up on Semver at [tidbit 4](#4-semver).
 The *import compatibility rule* states that:

 > If an old package and a new package have the same import path, the new package must be backward compatible with the old package.

 So according to the *import compatibility rule*, if any compatibility breaking changes are introduced to your package, the package's import path should change.
-The change in import path is accomplished by adding the major version of the package's module to the module path.
+The change in import path is accomplished by adding the major version of the module to which the package belongs to the module path.
 However, this only applies to releases that have opted into the use of modules.

-Releases that use Go modules follow 3 rules to comply with *semantic import versioning*.
+Releases that use modules follow 3 rules to comply with *semantic import versioning*.
 These are:

 **a.** Adhere to SemVer.

-**b.** v0 and v1 releases should not include their major version numbers in their module and import paths. **v0** releases omit `v0` because these versions are considered as initial, unstable and still under development as progress is made towards **v1**. **v1** releases just omit `v1` by default.
+**b.** v0 and v1 releases should not include their major version numbers in their module and import paths. **v0** releases omit `v0` because these versions are considered to be initial, unstable and still under development as progress is made towards **v1**. **v1** releases just omit `v1` by default.

 **c.** v2+ releases should include their major version numbers in their module and import paths.
 This is required by the go command to preserve import compatibility as mentioned above.